 Improve your forecasting with an AI-enabled cloud-based platform

 Verusen’s demand forecasting solution can provide you with the ability to search for the right materials and true quantities across your entire enterprise.
-Using innovative data analytics technology, our platform studies your inventory and offers suggestions to help you optimize inventory allocation and your procurement needs continually.
+Using innovative data analytics technology, our AI and machine learning platform studies your inventory and offers suggestions to help you optimize inventory allocation and your procurement needs continually.